jk1/Gradle-License-Report/README.md

     importers = [new XmlReportImporter('Frontend dependencies', file(frontend_libs.xml))]

-    // Adjust the configurations to use, e.g. for Android projects. configurations = ['compile']
+    // Adjust the configurations to use, e.g. for Android projects.
+    // Assign an empty list to dynamically resolve all configurations:
+    // configurations = []
+    configurations = ['compile']
 }
 ```